-- 1. To provide a clear explanation of the roles and responsibilities of organisations in the management of Flood Risk and how we will work together to manage this risk. - 2.
-To develop a clear understanding of flood risk within West Berkshire and increase public awareness. - 3.
-To develop plans to reduce existing flood risk taking account of people, communities and the environment. - 4.
-To identify measures to reduce flood risk. - 5.
-To ensure that planning decisions take full account of flood risk. - 6.
-To ensure that emergency plans are effective and that individuals and communities understand the risks along with their role in an emergency.
+- 1. Maintain and update understanding of the flood risk within West Berkshire and increase public awareness. - 2.
+Develop plans to reduce existing flood risk, taking account of people, communities and the environment. - 3.
+Identify measures that aim to reduce existing flood risk. - 4.
+Ensure that planning decisions take full account of flood risk.

-An Action Plan, containing 21 measures, was developed to aid delivery of the LFRMS objectives.
-These measures are currently being actioned by The Council, with support from the other risk management authorities (RMAs).
-The West Berkshire LFRMS will be formally reviewed in 2020, with a view to update the document.
+An Action Plan, containing 16 measures, was developed to aid delivery of the LFRMS objectives.
+These measures are due to be actioned by The Council, with support from the other risk management authorities (RMAs).